About Duncan Eagleson

 In comics, he worked on Neil Gaiman’s Sandman and on Shade the Changing Man for DC/Vertigo, the DC/Paradox Big Books series, Anne Rice’s The Witching Hour for Millennium/Comico, and a variety of short stories for various comics anthologies.
 He edited Larime Taylor’s popular series A Voice in the Dark for Top Cow, and illustrated Joan of Light and D’Arc for Emet Comics.

 Eagleson is also a former advertising copywriter turned novelist.
-As a writer, he has published one novel, Darkwalker, which was highly praised by both Charles deLint and James A. Moore (and gathered a bunch of five star reviews on Amazon), as well as a number of short stories, one of which garnered praise from Publishers Weekly.
+As a writer, he has published two novels, Darkwalker, which was highly praised by both Charles deLint and James A. Moore (and gathered a bunch of five star reviews on Amazon), and the steampunk adventure Fire Aloft, written with Rev DiCerto.

 Eagleson and his partner Moira Ashleigh offer affordable book cover designs for small, independent and self publishers through Corvid Design.